vmstio/docs/content/infrastructure/search.md

 While this is considered an optional component for Mastodon deployments, it is utilized on [vmst.io](https://vmst.io).
 We use a multi-node Elasticsearch 7.x implementation running on our Kubernetes cluster.

-_How will I know if full text searching is enabled on my instance?_
+_How will I know if full text searching is enabled on my server?_

 When you start searching, the dropdown will say "Posts matching ..." your term.
 If you don't see this, full text searching is not enabled.